Management cluster networking¶

 Connects LCM Agents running on the hosts to the Container Cloud LCM API.
 Serves the external connections to the Container Cloud Management API.
 The network is also used for communication between

 kubeletand the Kubernetes API server inside a Kubernetes cluster.
 The MKE components use this network for communication inside a swarm cluster.
-The network also serves storage traffic for the built-in Ceph cluster.

 - LCM subnet